toilet bubbling while shower is running indicating shared drain or vent pressure issue

 Final Thoughts

 Toilet bubbling when the shower runs is usually a sign of pressure imbalance within shared plumbing lines.
-Recognizing early patterns can help homeowners identify issues before they become more noticeable.
+Recognizing early patterns and understanding system behavior helps identify issues before they become more noticeable or disruptive.